sujith-rek/PasswordGenerator/Readme.md

     - dictionary.txt: This file contains passwords and hashes stored as key value pairs
 - /outputFiles: Thisfolder contain files which will store cracked password which are generated with hashcat
 - /wordlist: This folder contains wordlists which will be used for password generation and cracking
-    - wordlist.txt: This file contains the wordlist which will be used for password generation
     - common_wordlist.txt: This file contains the wordlist which will be used for generating passwords
+    - wordlist.txt: This file contains the wordlist which will be used for cracking the hashes.
+    This is the same wordlist as common_wordlist.txt but with additional 25000 randomly generated passwords using the same algorithm
     - hybrid_wordlist.txt: This file contains the wordlist which will be used for cracking the hashes

 **How to run**